Archie Hind

-Archie Hind (Born Archibald Hind Jr., 3 June 1928 – 21 February 2008), was a Scottish writer and the author of The Dear Green Place.
+Archie Hind (Born Archibald Hind Jr., 3 June 1928 – 21 February 2008), was a Scottish novelist and playwright and was the author of the novel The Dear Green Place.

 Early life

 Hind was born to Archibald Taylor (Archie Sr.) Hind and Margaret Duff Hind (née Miller).
-He is known to have had two siblings, Allan and John Hind, and a younger sister.
-Raised in poverty in the Carntyne district of Glasgow, Hind's father, Archie Sr., a stoker on locomotive engines, seemingly had psychological problems which, coupled with other frustrations, led to frequent incidents of domestic violence.
-Archie Jr. often had to avoid the public baths because of his bruises caused by the meting out of his father's violence against the family.
+He had two siblings, Allan and John Hind, and a younger sister.
+Raised in poverty in the Carntyne district of Glasgow, Hind's father, Archie Sr., a stoker on locomotive engines, suffered from mental health problems which, coupled with other frustrations, led to frequent incidents of domestic violence.
+Archie Jr. often had to avoid the public baths because of bruises caused by his father's abuse.
 Due to financial hardship, Hind was under pressure to leave school and take on menial jobs, eventually being called up to serve in the medical corps in Singapore and Ceylon at the end of World War II.
 After he was demobbed, he was determined to become a writer.
 His big break came when he was accepted in 1950–51 to study a creative course at Newbattle Abbey College, Midlothian, where the principal, Orcadian poet Edwin Muir, reportedly became his mentor and helped inspire him.

 Life and work

 The Dear Green Place, published in 1966, was his only completed work, but it won four major awards and has been listed as one of the best 100 Scottish novels of all time.
 The title refers to a colloquial nickname for Hind's birthplace and hometown of Glasgow.

 Many references are made within the novel to Hind's wife, Eleanor, as the character 'Helen', as well as her parents John and Sonia Slane (née Zam), whose characters are portrayed in the story as well off, intellectual, and disapproving.
-Slane's family, the Zams, were Russian Jews who had fled the Pogroms in the Ukraine, arriving in Scotland between 1904 and 1912, and settling at first in Glasgow.
-It was unusual for anyone to 'marry out' to a gentile and it was often met with opposition; even sometimes resulting in excommunication from a family.
-Given that the novel was largely biographical, most of these elements of the story are true to actual events.
+Slane's family, the Zams, were Russian Jews who had fled political and religious persecution in Ukraine, arriving in Scotland between 1904 and 1912, and settling at first in Glasgow.
+The novel was largely biographical and many elements are true to actual events.

 The success of the novel turned Hind from a trolleybus driver and former slaughterhouse worker into a successful and notable writer.
 He won 1966's Guardian First Book Award.
 Hind went on to publish journalistic articles and wrote several plays and theatrical revues, notably for Glasgow's Citizen's Theatre.